 Recovering from the effects of coronary heart disease (CHD)

-If you've had a heart attack, an angioplasty, or heart surgery, it's possible to get back to a normal life.
+If you've had a heart attack, an angioplasty, or heart surgery, you’ll want to get back to as full a life as possible.

 Advice and support is available to help you deal with aspects of your life that may have been affected by coronary heart disease.